August 10, 2021

 - While inside residential rooms within the residence halls;

-- While exercising at indoor campus exercise facilities, including at Foster Recreation Center, Hammons Student Center, Plaster Stadium, or McDonald Hall.
+- While exercising at indoor campus exercise facilities in designated exercise areas, including at Foster Recreation Center, Hammons Student Center, Plaster Stadium, or McDonald Hall; or

-Similarly, with respect to indoor campus exercise facilities, masks must be worn while entering or exiting an indoor campus exercise facility, and while utilizing the common areas of such facilities (including restrooms, locker rooms, stairwells, elevators, and lobbies).
+Similarly, with respect to indoor campus exercise facilities, masks must be worn while entering or exiting an indoor campus exercise facility, and while utilizing other common areas of such facilities (including restrooms, locker rooms, stairwells, elevators and lobbies).